Elaine May

-Elaine Iva May (née Berlin; born April 21, 1932) is an American comedian, filmmaker, playwright, and actress.
-She has received numerous awards including an Oscar, a BAFTA, a Grammy, and a Tony.
-She made her initial impact in the 1950s with her improvisational comedy routines with Mike Nichols, before transitioning as a groundbreaking film director starting in the 1970s onward.
+Elaine Iva May (née Berlin; born April 21, 1932) is an American actress, comedian, writer, and director.
+She first gained fame in the 1950s for her improvisational comedy routines with Mike Nichols before transitioning her career, regularly breaking the mold as a writer and director of several critically acclaimed films.
+She has received numerous awards, including a BAFTA Award, a Grammy Award, and a Tony Award.
+She was honored with the National Medal of Arts from President Barack Obama in 2013, and an Honorary Academy Award in 2022.

 In 1955, May moved to Chicago and became a founding member of the Compass Players, an improvisational theater group.
 She began working alongside Nichols and in 1957, they both quit the group to form their own stage act, Nichols and May.
-In New York they performed nightly in clubs in Greenwich Village alongside Joan Rivers and Woody Allen as well as on the Broadway stage.
-They also made regular appearances in television and radio broadcasts.
-They released multiple comedy albums and received four Grammy Award nominations winning Best Comedy Album for An Evening with Mike Nichols and Elaine May in 1962.
-Their relatively brief time together as comedy stars led New York talk show host Dick Cavett to call their act "one of the comic meteors in the sky."
-Woody Allen declared, “the two of them came along and elevated comedy to a brand-new level".
-Their collaboration was the subject of the PBS documentary for American Masters entitled, Nichols and May: Take Two (1996).
+In New York, they performed nightly in clubs in Greenwich Village alongside Joan Rivers and Woody Allen, as well as on the Broadway stage.
+They also made regular appearances on television and radio broadcasts.
+They released multiple comedy albums and received four Grammy Award nominations, winning Best Comedy Album for An Evening with Mike Nichols and Elaine May in 1962.
+Their collaboration was covered in the PBS documentary Nichols and May: Take Two (1996).

-Following the end of her performing partnership with Nichols, she starred in films infrequently, including Luv, Enter Laughing (both 1967), and California Suite (1978).
-May became the first female director with a Hollywood deal since Ida Lupino when she directed the black screwball comedy, A New Leaf (1971) acting opposite Walter Matthau.
-Experimenting with genres, she regularly broke the mold in directing critically acclaimed films including her dark romantic comedy The Heartbreak Kid, (1972) and the gritty gangster film Mikey and Nicky (1976), and the adventure comedy Ishtar (1987).
-May received her first Academy Award for Best Adapted Screenplay nomination for Warren Beatty's comedy Heaven Can Wait (1978).
-She reunited with Nichols for The Birdcage (1996), and Primary Colors (1998) receiving an Academy Award nomination for the latter.
+May infrequently acted in films, including Luv, Enter Laughing (both 1967), California Suite (1978), and Small Time Crooks (2000).
+She became the first female director with a Hollywood deal since Ida Lupino when she directed the 1971 black screwball comedy A New Leaf.
+Experimenting with genres, she directed the dark romantic comedy The Heartbreak Kid (1972), the gangster film Mikey and Nicky (1976), and adventure comedy Ishtar (1987).
+May later earned acclaim writing the screenplays for Warren Beatty's Heaven Can Wait (1978), and Mike Nichols' The Birdcage (1996) and Primary Colors (1998).
+Heaven Can Wait and Primary Colors each earned her a nomination for the Academy Award for Best Adapted Screenplay, while the latter won her the BAFTA Award for Best Adapted Screenplay.

-In 2013, May received the National Medal of Arts for her lifetime contributions to American comedy, which was presented to her by President Barack Obama.
-In 2018, May returned to the Broadway stage after a 60-year absence in Lila Neugebauer's revival of Kenneth Lonergan's play The Waverly Gallery which ran at the John Golden Theatre, the same theater where Nichols and May starred almost 60 years prior.
-May received rapturous reviews for her performance, and won the 2019 Tony Award for Best Actress in a Play, becoming the second oldest performer to win a Tony Award for acting.
-In 2022, May was honored by the Academy of Motion Pictures Arts and Sciences by being awarded the Honorary Academy Award for her "bold, uncompromising approach to filmmaking, as a writer, director, and actress".
+May returned to acting in Woody Allen's Amazon Prime series Crisis in Six Scenes (2016) and on Broadway in the revival of the Kenneth Lonergan play The Waverly Gallery (2018) the latter of which earned her the Tony Award for Best Actress in a Play.
+The win made May the second-oldest performer behind Lois Smith to win a Tony Award for acting.
+In 2022, the Academy of Motion Pictures Arts and Sciences gave May an Honorary Academy Award for her "bold, uncompromising approach to filmmaking, as a writer, director, and actress".